Musings in May

 Welcome to the red tin shed.

 Rudh Sten is a place for me to create home made, hand produced items designed to help people live a more balanced life, aiming to bring back the best bits of the past that are sadly now slipping away.
 In the long term I plan to have more to offer, but this is my starting place and I hope you’ll set sail on this voyage with me.
-Please sign up to my newsletter to receive monthly emails celebrating the best of British hedgerows, gardens, vegetable patches and month by month seasonal colour charts as well as new products to buy here at Rudh Sten.
+Please sign up to my newsletter to receive monthly emails celebrating the best of British hedgerows, gardens and vegetable patches as well as new products to buy here at Rudh Sten.